-The Board of Trustees and the administration affirm the right of the individual to the privacy of his/her room.
-Authorized college personnel may enter student rooms for normal inspection and maintenance purposes.
-The student's personal property is not subject to search without expressed approved of the student, except when a reasonable belief or probable cause exists that the room is being used for a purpose which is illegal or which would otherwise seriously interfere with campus discipline or safety.
+The Board of Trustees and the administration affirm the right of the individual to the privacy of their room.
+Authorized college personnel may enter a student's room for normal inspection and maintenance purposes.
+The student's personal property is not subject to search without expressed approval of the student, except when a reasonable belief or probable cause exists that the room is being used for a purpose which is illegal, or which would otherwise seriously interfere with campus discipline or safety.